OfficeDev/office-js-docs-pr/docs/reference/objectmodel/preview-requirement-set/outlook-requirement-set-preview.md

 >
 > For other features, you may be able to request access to preview bits for Outlook on the web using your Microsoft 365 account by completing and submitting [this form](https://aka.ms/OWAPreview).
 "Request preview access" is noted on those features.

-The Preview Requirement set includes all of the features of [Requirement set 1.9](../requirement-set-1.9/outlook-requirement-set-1.9.md).
+The preview requirement set includes all of the features of [requirement set 1.10](../requirement-set-1.10/outlook-requirement-set-1.10.md).

 ## Features in preview